-During a visit in South Africa earlier this year, I visited Imizamo Yethu, a township in Hout Bay Valley, a seaside suburb of Cape Town.
+During a visit in South Africa earlier this year, I visited Imizamo Yethu, a township just outside Cape Town.

 I was first in South Africa in 1993, just months before Nelson Mandela was sworn in as president.
 At that time, by chance, I met a man who ran tours in the SOuth WEst TOwnships near Johannesburg.
 I was of two minds about visiting Soweto.
 No denying I was curious.
 On the other hand, there’s something slightly voyeuristic about going to look at how people live.